 To go the extra mile to keep cool over the summer while reducing your reliance on the air conditioner, close the curtains or put a shade over any window that gets direct sunlight during the daytime so you aren’t absorbing all that solar energy into your home.
 Keep the lights off inside when possible and limit the use of all heat-generating appliances, like the stove and clothes dryer.
 If you do use AC, make sure that your home is fully insulated so you aren’t leaking precious cool air into the great outdoors.

 For more tips on beating the heat this summer, or for help installing your new fan setup, contact your local home services professional today.

-Call your local One Hour Heating & Air Conditioning® with your home cooling questions and concerns.
+Call your local One Hour Air Conditioning & Heating North NJ with your home cooling questions and concerns.
 We’re always here to help!